Axway/mft-convert/content/en/docs/TransferCFT/about_multinode/multinode_simultaneous_transfers.md

 ---
-title: "Configure multi- node simultaneous transfers"
+title: "Configure multi-node simultaneous transfers"
 linkTitle: "Configure simultaneous transfers "
 weight: 200
---- The Transfer CFT session management in a multi- node architecture differs from a standalone implementation.
-This section describes parameters you can use to customize a multi- node environment, and offers some recommendations.
+---The Transfer CFT session management in a multi-node architecture differs from a standalone implementation.
+This section describes parameters you can use to customize a multi-node environment, and offers some recommendations.

 > **Note**
 >